kubeshop/tracetest/docs/docs/architecture/resource_manager.md

 A `Resource` is, conceptually, any entity that can be created, read, updated and/or deleted.
 Some examples in Tracetest includes `Test`, `Transaction`, `PollingProfile`, etc.

-Not all resources supports all operations.
-For example, `Config` is a "single row" entity, so it doesn't support the `list` operation, since there is only one row.

 ## How this works

 A `ResourceManager` can be instantiated with a few arguments: